LuXCaesium/Obsidian_Brain/Data Science/Time Series.md

 # Time Series

 A time series is simply a series of data points order in time.
 Time is often an independent variable and the goal is usually to make a forecast for the future.
+There are four main components of a time series, and each one will be discussed in terms of analysis.
+- trend
+- seasonality
+- cycles
+- residuals

 ## General analysis
 There are many aspects that come into play when dealing with time series.